Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sally Perkins looks at several holistic ways to heal some sports injuries.

 Regular exercise is vital for optimal health.
-The NHS guidelines recommend at least 150 minutes of moderate aerobic activity per week, as well as two or more strength training sessions.
+The NHS guidelines recommend at least 150 minutes of moderate aerobic activity per week and two or more strength training sessions.
 If you are an avid exerciser, you will likely know none of us is immune to getting the occasional injury now and then.
 The most common sports injuries take the form of sore muscles, strains, and sprains.
-Fortunately, there are several holistic ways to heal sports injuries without turning to meds.
-These methods include ice packs, bathing, massage, and good nutrition, along with plenty of rest.
+Fortunately, several holistic ways to heal sports injuries without taking meds exist.
+These methods include ice packs, bathing, massage, good nutrition, and plenty of rest.

 Soothe sore muscles

 Micro-tears in the muscle tissue ultimately cause sore muscles.
-12 to 24 hours after the workout, delayed-onset muscle soreness (DOMS) sets in with symptoms including mild soreness, swelling, and stiffness, as well as limited range of motion in the affected joints and loss of strength in the affected muscles.
-This is, in turn, the result of either not warming up well enough, increased exercise intensity, or increased exercise duration.
+12 to 24 hours after the workout, delayed-onset muscle soreness (DOMS) sets in with symptoms including mild soreness, swelling, stiffness, limited range of motion in the affected joints, and loss of strength in the affected muscles.
+It is, in turn, the result of either not warming up well enough, increased exercise intensity, or increased exercise duration.

 To soothe sore muscles and relieve symptoms of DOMS holistically, take a long, warm bath with Epsom salts and your favourite essential oils.
-Epsom salts break down into magnesium when in warm water and relax and soothe the muscles.
-The addition of essential oils will help reduce inflammation, improve blood circulation, and ease the pain.
+Epsom salts break down into magnesium in warm water, relaxing and soothing the muscles.
+Adding essential oils will help reduce inflammation, improve blood circulation, and ease the pain.

 Heal strains and sprains

-A muscle strain result from overusing a muscle, and the muscle fibres swelling, spasming, or knotting-up.
-A strained muscle has a dull, ongoing throbbing pain, which becomes sharper when you try putting weight on it.
-Alternatively, a sprain results from an overused ligament, which ends up stretching and even tearing.
-This is very painful and soon followed by tenderness and swelling.
+A muscle strain results from overusing a muscle, which causes the muscle fibres to swell, spasm, or knot up.
+A strained muscle has a dull, ongoing throbbing pain that becomes sharper when you try putting weight on it.
+A sprain can result from an overused ligament, which ends up stretching and even tearing.
+It is excruciating and soon followed by tenderness and swelling.

 Although different, strains and sprains are ultimately the result of inflammation that can be cured holistically.
-Firstly, make sure you apply an ice pack to the injured area as soon as possible.
-Within the first 24 hours of the injury, you should ice it for about 15 to 20 minutes every few hours.
+Firstly, an ice pack should be applied to the injured area immediately.
+Within the first 24 hours of the injury, you should ice it for 15 to 20 minutes every few hours.
 Do this at least three times per day for the next two (or more) days.
 Ice will help ease both pain and inflammation.

 Page Reference